Elder abuse prevention

 - ask for help when you need it - seek assistance if you cannot rely on family members

-- become aware about services for seniors, attend seniors forums, ask questions, collect brochures
+- become aware of services for seniors, attend seniors forums, ask questions, collect brochures

 - take control of your own decisions and health care; know your rights